Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: MIMO Radar Front-End

-We assume that the output power of the reference chirp signal after being upconverted by the frequency multiplier is $P_{\rm REF}$.
-The power of the reference signal is reduced by divisions in the paths and the passive losses, and reaches to $P_{\rm LO,TX}$ in the TX and $P_{\rm LO,RX}$ in the RX systems.
+In Fig. \ref{fig:physical_array}, the output power of the reference signal after being upconverted by the frequency multiplier is $P_{\rm REF}$, and after power division between the routing paths it reaches to $P_{\rm LO,TX}$ in the TX and $P_{\rm LO,RX}$ in the RX systems.
 Both of these LO power levels should be within certain ranges for their efficient operation.
 In the TX, the LO power should be high enough to push the PA into saturation and achieve high efficiency, as shown in Fig. \ref{fig:circuits}(a).
 However, an excessively high LO power can degrade gain, power-added efficiency (PAE), defined as $\rm{PAE = (P_{out} - P_{in})/P_{DC}}$, and the linearity of the PA.
-In the RX, the LO power should be high enough to enable switching of the differential pair transistors operating as the mixer, as shown in Fig. \ref{fig:circuits}(b).
-On the other hand, for excessively large LO power levels, the conversion gain of the mixer, defined as $\rm{CG = P_{out,IF}/P_{in,RF}}$, will degrade due to the operation of the transistor pair in the triode mode during most of the signal cycle \cite{Deng-D-Band-2023}.
+In the RX, the LO power should be high enough to enable switching of the transistors operating as the mixer, as shown in Fig. \ref{fig:circuits}(b).
+On the other hand, for excessively large LO power levels, the conversion gain of the mixer, defined as $\rm{G_c = P_{out,IF}/P_{in,RF}}$, will degrade due to the operation of the transistor pair in the triode mode during most of the signal cycle \cite{Deng-D-Band-2023}.
 Therefore, the LO power delivered to TX and RX should be maintained within optimal power ranges,

-where the lower and upper limits of the LO power should be determined using properties of the circuit and fabrication process.
+where the lower and upper limits of the LO power are dependent on the properties of the circuit and fabrication process.